This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Adding the seared chicken to the skillet.

-• Don’t forget to season the chicken with salt and pepper prior to searing it.
+Season before searing: Don’t forget to sprinkle the chicken with salt and pepper before it hits the skillet.

-• Make sure you mix the cornstarch in cold water before adding it to the sauce.
-If you add dry cornstarch powder to hot liquid, it will clump up.
+Mix cornstarch properly: Always dissolve cornstarch in cold water before adding it to the sauce.
+Adding it dry to hot liquid will cause clumps.

 A skillet filled with chicken and star anise sauce.